hazelcast/hazelcast-code-samples/jcache1.1/times-table/README.md

 This example allows you to build either version, to compare the differences.
 Mainly the differences are quite minor, but _JCache 1.1_ is useful if you wish to mix Spring style caching with standard Java caching.

+# Caching

+One definition of cache is a copy of something that is elsewhere, but that is then faster to access.

+This phrasing outlines two significant aspects.

+Firstly, the performance boost comes from time not distance.
+It's generally assumed that the cache will be physically nearer than the original, but it can be further away so long as you get to it quickly enough.

+Hazelcast provides both options here.
+It can be an in-process cache so is geographically adjacent to the application.
+More usually it is a multi-process cache so most of the data will be slightly further away, a tolerable trade-off to give increased capacity, scalabilty and resilience.

+Secondly, the re-use.
+Once you have the readily available copy, it only provides any benefit for the next access.
+For a cache that is empty to begin with, you have to read an item more than once to benefit.

+## Data Caching

+The most frequent use-case is data caching.

+A data record is retrieved from somewhere, such as a relational database based on disk technology, and once retrieved the retrieved copy is retained in memory.

+If that data record is requested again, and is found in the cache, it can be returned from the cache without needing to interact with the relational database again.

+## Method Caching

+The counterpart use-cache is method caching.

+Here what is retrieved is the result of a calculation, for example the square of a number, and once calculated the square is retained in memory.

+If the square of the number is requested again, and the result of the calculation is in the cache, the calculation can be bypassed.

+## Do these differ ?

+No.

+In the data caching use-case the input is the key of the data record, there is a function where there is a reformatting (using an ORM such as Hibernate), and it is the result that is cached.

+In the method caching use-case the input are the arguments to a function, the function runs, and the result is produced and cached.

+The different really is conceptual. in the former the input and the output perceived as different representations of the same logical item.
+In the latter the input leads to the output, rather than resembles the output.

+# JCache

+JCache is the Java Caching standard, also known as JSR107 (_Java Specification Request_ number 107).

+The key point of course is standardisation.

+The Java Caching standard specifies API calls.
+So _your_ code can make a call such as `getCache("apple")` and receive a reference to an object that behaves in a predefined manner.

+The flip side is that something has to provide this behaviour.
+Hazelcast provides an implementation of JCache, validated by the JCache test suite.

+This means your code can interact with the JCache API, get the behaviour you expect, and you not really be aware that Hazelcast is part of the tech stack.

+You will probably be aware that Hazelcast is in the mix.
+You've set project dependencies, there are log messages, and you'll be getting excellent performance, scalability and resilience.
+But the point remains that you don't need to be aware.

+Other JCache implementation providers exist, if you'd prefer something slower, but they're still going to *have* to behave in the same way.

+And of course, the JCache standard can itself evolve.
+So the original version 1.0 from March 2014 has had a maintenance release 1.0 issued in December 2017 with some enhancements.

 ## JCache 1.1 differences